 Infection Prevention and Control (IPC)

-The health care environment is one of the leading forms of transmission for infections, including blood borne viruses such as hepatitis.
-Poor medical waste management and health safety practices are largely attributed to being the cause of this transmission.
-Since 2009, FIRE has conducted health safety training for health care workers along with with distribution of medical waste management supplies.
+The healthcare environment is one of the leading forms of transmission for infections, including blood-borne viruses such as hepatitis.
+Poor medical waste management, handling of sharps, and health safety practices are largely attributed to the cause of this transmission.
+Since 2009, FIRE has conducted health safety training for healthcare workers and distributed medical waste management supplies.

 In July 2014 until June 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consulting services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank-funded Fifth Health Sector Development Project (FiHSDP), for improving health safety in hospitals across Mongolia.